ai-bearing/ai-bearing.github.io/Classes_and_Homework/College/Y3S2, Math Stats/graphing_sheet.md

 :::

-Plotting $T$ and Normal Distribution:
+Plotting T and Normal Distribution (Standard Normal in Red, T in Blue):

 ::: {.cell}